top of page

 Now three years into the Research Acceleration Programme, hear from members of the executive team to understand common mistakes, strategies for success, and their vision for the next three years.

-Facilitated by Dr James McKeage.
+Facilitated by Dr James McKeage, University of Auckland.

 Table Talks